realworldocaml/book/en/command-line-parsing.md

 missing anonymous argument: filename
 ```

-If we invoke the binary without any arguments, it outputs a help screen
+When we invoke this binary without any arguments, it outputs a help screen that
-that informs you that a required argument `filename` is missing.
+informs you that a required argument `filename` is missing.
+Supplying the
-Supplying the argument to the command results in `do_hash` being
+argument to the command results in `do_hash` being called, and the MD5 output
-called, and the MD5 output being displayed to the standard output.
+being displayed to the standard output.

 ```
 $ ./md5 ./md5